StrictlyBusiness/fda-food-recalls/README.md

 -	Desired functionality

 SBCS employees acted as “customers” to define the functionality and perform user testing.
 The release schedule was reduced from 1-3 week cycles to 1-3 day(s).
 Customers were notified with each build and performed continuous user testing.
 On-going feedback gathered in daily stand up meetings.

-Online backlog etc was maintained in Trello, used to manage lists of cards.
+Our backlog, active tasks, and completed tasks were maintained in Trello.
 Our Trello board was exported to JSON and stored in the project repository.
-The actual Trello board is viewable at https://trello.com/b/4s6rYtpy .
+The Trello board is publicly viewable at https://trello.com/b/4s6rYtpy .

 Lists in the Trello board organize the following:
 -	Backlog